 Volunteers help their fellow citizens in times of need.
 You will enjoy a sense of accomplishment, achievement, and pride in the work you do.
 In addition, you will learn new skills, make new friends, be a part of a team, give back to the community, and make a real difference.
 Volunteering also opens the door to higher education through the FireVEST Scholarship.

 We accept applications from anyone 14 years or older.
 If you are under 18 you need parental permission.

-You must also be able to pass a background check.
+You must also be able to pass background checks.

-We provide the essential equipment you will need to save a life.
+We provide the essential equipment you will need to serve the borough and save lives.

 You can also attend and help with...

 We pay for all the classes you will need.

 In addition to official classes, we run in station drills every Thursday night.

 The Duquesne Annex Volunteer Fire Company was chartered on a petition of 159 residents of the Duquesne Annex and Polish Hill areas of what was then Mifflin Township.
 The Charter was granted April 15, 1931.
 Operations began in a garage on the rear of Jake Weinstein’s property, a Charter Member.
 That operation consisted of one Ford chassis-equipped ladder truck with a foam supply.
 An adequate facility was required if the Company was to serve the purpose for which it was chartered.
 So, the Company acquired the property at 1620 Pennsylvania Ave (then Crawford Ave) on which the present fire company stands.